-With much of the labor force expecting to see working from home become the new normal,[1,2] businesses must take steps to ensure that all employees have equal access in the virtual workplace.
-A vital part of this is making your virtual meetings accessible to everyone – especially employees living with disabilities.
+Now that working from home has all but become the new normal, businesses must take steps to ensure that all employees have equal access in the virtual workplace.
+A vital part of this is making your virtual meetings accessible to everyone – including employees living with disabilities.

 How can you make virtual meetings work for everyone?

-To ensure equal access, choosing a meeting platform provider that offers accessibility features is a critical first step – without this, you’re setting yourself up for failure.
-You can find a suitable platform by requesting a Voluntary Product Accessibility Statement (VPAT) during your procurement process.
+To ensure equal access, choosing a meeting platform provider that offers accessibility features is a critical first step.
+Many of the tips that follow apply specifically to Zoom, which will be noted where applicable – but Zoom is by no means your only option for setting up virtual meetings.
+You can find a suitable platform by requesting a Voluntary Product Accessibility Template (VPAT) during your procurement process.
 A VPAT details the product’s compliance with various accessibility standards (typically WCAG and Section 508) and will be invaluable to helping your organization make an informed decision.

 Once you’ve settled on an ideal platform provider, it’s time to think about the meetings themselves.

 Before the meeting